 Jenkins looked disgruntled, but followed Zabini and Selwyn out of the dormitory without anymore barbed comments.

-As they left, Zabini threw a wink over his shoulder.
+As they left, Zabini threw a wink over his shoulder at Albus.
 "I'll keep them occupied.
-The room is all yours until lunch.
+The room is all yours until lunchtime.
 Happy birthday, Potter."

 Albus's cheeks grew warm.
-He cast Scorpius a thoughtful glance, as breakfast dropped down his list of priorities.
-Their romantic relationship, still less than two months old, was still in the hand-holding-and-kissing stage, but Albus's thoughts of late sometimes wandered beyond those chaste boundaries.
+He cast Scorpius a thoughtful glance, as breakfast dropped lower on his list of priorities.
+Their romantic relationship, less than two months old, was still in the hand-holding-and-kissing stage, but sometimes Albus's thoughts wandered beyond those chaste boundaries.
 He wondered whether Scorpius's did, too.

-"Well, that was nice of Zabini," said Scorpius, ears turning pink.
+"Well, that was nice of Zabini," said Scorpius, ears pink.

 Albus bit his lip.
-"You know what he thinks -"
+"You know what he thinks we're -"

-Scorpius stepped closer and kissed Albus on the nose.
-"Does it matter what he thinks?"
+Scorpius cut him off with a kiss on the nose.
+"Does it really matter what he thinks?"

 "No," said Albus, relaxing slightly.

-Scorpius slid his arms around Albus and nuzzled his neck.
+Scorpius put his arms around Albus and nuzzled his neck.
 "You smell good."

-Albus grinned, fondness for his boyfriend flooding his chest.
+Albus grinned, affection for his boyfriend flooding his chest.
 "Nerd."

-"You do," said Scorpius, voice slightly muffled by the collar of Albus's pyjamas.
+"You do," said Scorpius, voice muffled in the collar of Albus's pyjamas.
 "All warm and Albusy."

 I love you.
 So much, Albus thought, but he did not say it.
-He was worried about saying it too much, when Scorpius had not said it at all yet.
-Instead he said hopefully, "So, breakfast.
-Skip it?
+He was worried about saying it too much, when Scorpius had not said it yet at all.
+Instead, he said hopefully, "So, breakfast.
+Give it a miss, d'you think?
 See if we can't get that snuggling forecast up to one hundred percent?"

-"We should go down," said Scorpius, though he did not move.
+"We should go up," said Scorpius reluctantly.
 "There'll be owls from your family with prezzies.
 We can come back here after, though."

 "All right," sighed Albus.
 "As long as we don't have to study for OWLs today.
 I am not revising on my birthday."

-"No revising on Albus Day," Scorpius promised, raising his head to seal the bargain with a kiss.
+"No revising on Albus Day," Scorpius agreed, raising his head to seal the bargain with a kiss.
 "This is the last time it will even be mentioned."

 "Good," said Albus.
 "I suppose we had better get dressed, then."

-Scorpius hurried into the bathroom with his robes bundled under his arm.
+Scorpius hurried to the bathroom with his robes bundled under his arm.
 Albus looked longingly after him, admiring his long legs, bare below the hem of his nightshirt, until the door closed between them.
-With a sigh, he bent to gather his own robes.
+With a sigh, he bent to gather up his own robes.

-They walked up to the Great Hall from the Slytherin dungeon hand in hand.
+They walked to the Great Hall hand in hand.
 Breakfast was already in full swing by the time they arrived.
-Morgana Rosier waved them over to a spot at the Slytherin table.
+Morgana Rosier waved them over to the Slytherin table.

-"I saved you a place," she said, gesturing at the empty seats across from her.
+"I saved you a spot," she said, gesturing at the empty seats across from her.

 "Thanks," said Scorpius, as he and Albus sat down and began filling their plates.

 Morgana's dyed black curls were swept up in a twist on top of her head today, and she wore her usual powder-white makeup, with dramatically shadowed eyes and dark lipstick.
-Albus used to find her intensity off-putting, but since her insistent instigation of a friendship with himself and Scorpius at the Hogwarts LGBT club a few weeks before, he had grown accustomed to her look, and developed a tentative appreciation for her oddness, which, while different, fit comfortably with his own.
+Albus had once found her intensity off-putting, but since her insistent instigation of friendship with himself and Scorpius at the Hogwarts LGBT club a few weeks before, he had grown accustomed to her look, and developed a tentative appreciation for her oddness, which, while different, fit comfortably with his own.